cose-wg/HPKE/draft-ietf-cose-hpke.md

   recipient use case with a two layer structure, the single layer setup is more efficient.

-HPKE in "base" mode requires little information to be provided by the sender, namely
+HPKE in Base mode requires little information to be provided by the sender, namely

 * algorithm information (KEM, KDF, and AEAD identifiers),